We may earn affiliate commissions for the recommended products. Learn more.

 Tor over VPN may seem like an overkill.
 However, relying on just VPN or just Tor may not be enough if you're a journalist or political activist under an oppressive regime.
 With only the VPN, you're trusting your service provider with the entirety of your data.
 With only Tor, the encryption might not be sufficient, plus the communal nature of Tor puts too much trust in every node to be trustworthy, which isn't always the case.

 However, when these services are used in conjunction, Onion over VPN is one of the most secure solutions that should be sufficient for whistleblowers and activists.
-Our top recommendation for a reliable Tor VPN is NordVPN.
+My top recommendation for a reliable Tor VPN is NordVPN.

 FAQ